 Higher engagement in class

 Secondary school trips have many academic benefits.
-They can bring subjects to life, sparking a real interest and curiosity in the students and leading to higher engagement back in the classroom.
-And higher engagement in the classroom can help students to achieve higher grades in their exams.
+They can bring subjects to life, sparking a genuine interest and curiosity in your students and leading to higher engagement when you're back in the classroom.
+And, as all teachers know, better engagement can lead to higher grades in exams.

 Practical experience of the subject